-If it does not help, you may next try to disable your security software – because these software can be very tricky sometimes.
+If it does not help, you may next try to disable your security software – because this software can be very tricky sometimes.
 It may restrict access to a specific path or specific registry location.
-Unfortunately there is no easy way to find it out.
+Unfortunately, there is no easy way to find it out.
 So it’s better to disable the security software completely and then try to install the software.
 Again, do remember to re-enable your security software, once your installation completes successfully.

-There are some common location which sometime we are denied permissions.
+There are some common locations where sometimes we are denied permission.
 So far, the locations I have seen are Temp and Installer folder.

-1) Click the Windows Start button and type in CMD.
+To do this, click the Windows Start button and type in CMD.

 net user administrator /active:yes

-Hit Enter.
 You will get a message “Command ran successfully”.

 net user administrator /active:no